adamsilver/fdpb/01-Register.md

 ## Summary

-We have navigated through many of the fundamental design challenges that most forms need to accommodate.
-In many ways this chapter has explained an equal amount of what not to do, as it has what it is we should do.
-In short:
+In this chapter we've solved most of the fundamental problems we face in designing forms.
+In some respects, this chapter has been as much about what not to do as it has about what it is we should.

+Notes:

-1. Always use a clear, readily accessible, human-readable label.
+1. Always use a clear and readily accessible label.
-2. Avoid any rule that inhibits rule number one.
+2. Avoid techniques that defy the first tule.
-3. Strive to reduce the amount of questions we ask of our users.
+3. Use the Question Protocol to find ways to remove fields.
-4. Use the right form control so that browsers can enhance the experience.
+4. Use the right type of form control to provide field-specific keyboards.
-5. Validation should be executed on submit.
-Upon execution there are 3 parts of the page to update to ensure a fully inclusive, and easy path to remedying any errors.

-Whilst we have covered a lot of ground in this chapter, this is lots more to discuss.
-The foundations have been laid, and with that we will up the ante and face even tougher challenges.
-In doing so we can explore some of the more interesting techniques at our disposal.
+5. Show errors when the user takes explicit action through submit.
+6. Write errors in the active voice, and ensure those errors are specific and consistent.

+In upcoming chapters, we'll build on the foundations we've laid here in order to solve more complex problems.
+In doing so we'll need to explore a host of other patterns at our disposal.

 ## Footnotes